Matanda Primary School Borehole Project – Zambia

 During community sensitization, students are to perform skits and poems about water and sanitation topics, and their new water source.
 Students were encouraged to plant trees and gardens near the borehole.
 The school was provided with two fruit trees.

 While this is not an official Let Girls Learn project, it does fall into Water Charity’s LGL+ grouping of projects that have a pronounced element involving helping girls go to, and stay in, school.

 Emily McKeone worked with Water Charity as a PCV, directing the prototype project, which created boreholes for 3 schools.
-With the assistance of Water Charity she was able to come back to Zambia as a RPCV to continue her work.
+With the assistance of Water Charity, she was able to come back to Zambia as an RPCV to continue her work.
 Now we are completing 13 more school boreholes in conjunction with Emily, bringing the total to 16 schools boreholes in Zambia.
 This is school #6 of 13.

 This project has been fully paid for by an anonymous donor.

 If you like this project, please donate to the Water for Zambia Program so that we will have money available for similar projects.

 This project has been completed.
 To see the results, CLICK HERE.